Cerebral Palsy Claims

 - Fetal distress but the medical team did not perform a cesarean selection

 The cerebral palsy associated with medical negligence is Erb’s Palsy.
-This type of Cerebral Palsy is caused by the brachial plexus nerves stretching and tearing during the birthing process.
+This is caused by the brachial plexus nerves stretching and tearing during the birthing process.
 The result is that a child will have no muscle control and no feeling in his/her arms.

 Spastic Cerebral Palsey:

-Spastic Cerebral Palsy is a condition where a child’s muscles are rigid and jerky, nd the child has difficulty getting around.
+Spastic Cerebral Palsy is a condition where a child’s muscles are rigid and jerky, and the child has difficulty getting around adn include: